Special counsel got a search warrant for Twitter to turn over info on Trump’s account, documents say

-Special counsel Jack Smith’s team obtained a search warrant in January for records related to former President Donald Trump’s Twitter account, and a judge levied a $350,000 fine on the company for delay in complying, according to court documents released Wednesday.
+Special counsel Jack Smith’s team obtained a search warrant in January for records related to former President Donald Trump’s Twitter account, and a judge levied a $350,000 fine on the company for missing the deadline to comply, according to court documents released Wednesday.

-The details were included in a decision from the federal appeals court in Washington stemming from a legal battle over the warrant that has played out under seal and behind closed doors for months.
-The appeals court rejected Twitter’s claim that it should not have been held in contempt or sanctioned.
+The new details were included in a ruling from the federal appeals court in Washington over a legal battle surrounding the warrant that has played out under seal for months.
+The court rejected Twitter’s claim that it should not have been held in contempt or sanctioned.

+Smith’s team repeatedly mentioned Trump’s tweets in an indictment unsealed last week that charges the former president with conspiring to subvert the will of voters and cling to power after he lost the 2020 election to Democrat Joe Biden.

+Trump, a Republican, has pleaded not guilty to charges including conspiracy to defraud the United States and obstruction of Congress’ certification of Biden’s win.
+He posted on his Truth Social platform on Wednesday that the Justice Department “secretly attacked” his Twitter account, and he characterized the investigation as an attempt to “infringe” on his bid to reclaim the White House in 2024.

 X, the platform formerly known as Twitter, sent an automated reply to a request for comment, saying it would respond soon.

-Twitter objected to the nondisclosure agreement, saying four days after the compliance deadline that it would not produce any of the account information, according to the ruling.
-The judges wrote that Twitter “did not question the validity of the search warrant” but argued that the nondisclosure agreement violated the First Amendment and wanted the court to assess the legality of the agreement before it handed any information over.

-Smith has charged Trump, in an indictment unsealed last week, with conspiring to subvert the will of voters and cling to power after he lost the 2020 election to Democrat Joe Biden.
-Trump, a Republican, has pleaded not guilty to charges including conspiracy to defraud the United States and obstruction of Congress’ certification of Biden’s win.

-Trump says he is innocent and has portrayed the investigation as politically motivated.
-His legal team has indicated it will argue that Trump was relying on the advice of lawyers in 2020 and had the right to challenge an election he believed was rigged.
-Trump’s campaign did not immediately respond to a message seeking comment.
+In the broader case against Trump, his legal team has indicated it will argue that he was relying on the advice of lawyers in 2020 and had the right to challenge an election he believed was rigged.

-It’s unclear what information Smith may have sought from the platform.
-Possibilities include data about when and where the posts were written, their engagement and the identities of other accounts that reposted Trump’s content.

 Trump used his Twitter account in the weeks leading up to his supporters’ attack on the Capitol on Jan.
 6, 2021, to spread false statements about the election that prosecutors allege were designed to sow mistrust in the democratic process.
-On Jan.
-6, Trump sent tweets urging his Vice President Mike Pence to not certify the election.
+The indictment details how Trump over Twitter encouraged his followers to come to Washington on Jan.
+6, pressured his Vice President Mike Pence to reject the certification and falsely suggested that the mob at the Capitol — which beat police officers and smashed windows — was peaceful.

 The warrant arrived at Twitter amid rapid changes instituted by Musk, who purchased the platform last year.
 Since taking over he’s transformed the influential site, laying off much of its staff, including workers dedicated to ferreting out misinformation and hate speech.